 Darktrace Detect – formerly Darktrace’s flagship AI cyber defence solution, the enterprise immune system.
 It combines real-time threat detection, network visualisation and advanced investigation capabilities in a single unified system that is fast and easy to install.
 Darktrace Detect provides visibility and detection into, on-premise, IaaS, SaaS, IoT & ICS.

-Darktrace Prevent – There are two modules that makeup Darktrace Prevent.
+Darktrace Prevent – Two modules make up Darktrace Prevent.
 Attack Surface Management (ASM) and End-2-End.

 ASM – uses AI to understand what makes an external asset yours, searching beyond known servers, networks, and IPs, typically surfacing 30% – 50% more assets than an organisation realises it has.